kadena-io/hardhat-kadena-plugin/packages/hardhat-create2-proxy/docs/decisions/002-user-owned-create2-proxy-deployment-strategy.md

 ## Context

-Initially, the considered to deploy a single, shared `create2Proxy` contract on each chain, centrally deployed and managed by Kadena.
+Initially, we considered to deploy a single, shared `create2Proxy` contract on each chain, centrally deployed and managed by Kadena.
 This would allow all users to utilize the same proxy address for deterministic contract deployments via `CREATE2`.

 However, we reconsidered this model in favor of letting **each user deploy their own instance of the `create2Proxy`**.
 This decision was driven by architectural and strategic considerations: